Tuscan Bean Soup - Twiins Style

 - Add garlic, spinach, cheese rind, and 3/4 of the canned beans.
 Cook for another 3 minutes on medium-low flame until fragrant.
 Using an immersion blender, blend the remaining 1/4 beans then add to the pot and stir.

 - Add the tomato paste and stir well.

-- Add the hand crushed tomatoes, both broths & stir well.
+- Add the hand-crushed tomatoes, both broths & stir well.
 Add 3 oz of ditalini to the soup.
-(If you’re making more than 3 oz of pasta, we recommend you cook it separately & add right before serving.)
+(If you’re making more than 3 oz of pasta, we recommend you cook it separately & add it right before serving.)

 - Bring to a slow boil.
-Once it begins to boil, lower the heat to a simmer and simmer about 40-45 minutes or until vegetable are done.
+Once it begins to boil, lower the heat to a simmer and simmer for about 40-45 minutes or until vegetables are done.

 - While the soup is simmering, prepare the ditalini pasta following package directions.

 - Ladle soup into bowls & add the pasta.
 Sprinkle with grated Locatelli cheese (Pecorino Romano).
 Enjoy!

 Note: You can double this recipe for a big batch to freeze for later use.
 Just don’t add the pasta before freezing.